-3.2 Classroom Teachers on the Main Pay Range
+3.2.1 Appointing teachers on the Main Pay Range

-The Governing Body will determine the pay range for a vacancy prior to advertising it.
+The Governing Body will determine the pay range for a vacancy before advertising it.
 On appointment it will determine the starting salary within that range to be offered to the successful candidate.